juvar/murano-tutorial/source/introduction.rst

 The most interesting parts of it are ``Categories: Web`` and ``Tags: Servlets, Server, Pages, Java``

 Both application Categories and Tags are a markers, which you can search an application by.
-The difference between them is that Tags are set by Application developer, while Categories are managed by Murano Administrator.

 For example if you need a database, you may search the Application catalog by the category 'Database'.
 The search may return such applications as MySQL, PostgreSQL, etc.

+The difference between Tags and Categories is that Tags are set by Application developer, while Categories are managed by Murano Administrator.

-The full list of Categories is:
+The screenshot below displays sample list of Categories:

 .. image:: images/qa_env_categories.png